EmbarkStudios/fsr-rs/README.md

 Vulkan | `vulkan` | [ash](https://crates.io/crates/ash)
 DirectX12 | `d3d12`| [windows](https://crates.io/crates/windows)

-`fsr2-sys` contains opaque types for dx12/vulkan which can be used with any api bindings.
+`fsr-sys` contains opaque types for dx12/vulkan which can be used with any api bindings.

 Currently Vulkan is expected to be linked dynamically.
 See [ash`](https://docs.rs/ash/latest/ash/) for more information.